Slifer1/source.sh/README.md

 All of the compile software are save in your home directory.
 In compile software directory there is a .deb package so you can install it like a regular program.
 To uninstall it you can do it via package manager or terminal with sudo dpkg -r packagename

+If you have any pointers on how to make my code better that would be awesome